chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 In this how-to, we will use **gunicorn**, a lightweight Python WSGI HTTP server.

-### Django File Structure

-The root directory naming is useful to you but doesn't matter to Django.
-You can name it whatever you want, and is just a container for the Django project.

-Within the root directory, there are a number of critical files.

-The `manage.py` file is a command-line utility to manage the specific Django project.

-The app directory within your root directory is the actual Python package for your project.
-The name of this project directory is the name of the Python package you will need to use to import anything inside of it.
-For example project **mysite**, would have `mysite.urls`.

-Within the project directory, `__init__.py` exists as an empty file that marks it as a Python package.

-Within the project directory, `settings.py` has specific configuration information about this Django project.

-Within the project directory, `urls.py` has the URL declarations for this Django project, essentially this is the table of contents.

-Within the project directory, `wsgi.py` has the configuration information for the WSGI-compatible web servers that will serve the Django project.

 ## Introducing the Chef Community Supermarket

 The hosted [Chef Supermarket](http://supermarket.chef.io) is the location to find community shared cookbooks.
 Some of these cookbooks are maintained by my team, the Community Engineering team, others are maintained by individuals in the community.